ballerina-platform/ballerina-spec/beps/con-sap.jco/1444_explicit_parameter_categories_in_sap_jco_execute.md

 # + parameters   - Input parameters organized by category.
 Import parameters are scalar/structure
 #                  values; table parameters are named tables containing rows of data.
 #                  Defaults to an empty parameter set (valid for parameter-free RFCs).
-# + returnType   - Typedesc for the expected response.
-The response record is populated from
+# + returnType   - Expected response type.
+The response is populated from both the SAP export
-#                  both the SAP export parameter list and the table parameter list.
-Fields are
+#                  parameter list and the table parameter list.
-#                  matched by name; unknown fields are skipped unless the record type allows
-#                  rest fields.
-# + return       - The RFC response cast to returnType, or an Error.
+# + return       - The RFC response, or an error on failure.
 isolated remote function execute(
     string functionName,
     RfcParameters parameters = {},
-    typedesc<RfcRecord|xml|json?> returnType = <>
+    typedesc<RfcRecord|xml> returnType = <>
 ) returns returnType|Error = @java:Method {
     'class: "io.ballerina.lib.sap.Client"
 } external;